Alchemy: A benchmark and analysis toolkit for meta-reinforcement learning agents: Discussion

 \section{Discussion}

 We have introduced Alchemy, a new benchmark task environment for meta-RL research.
-Alchemy is novel among existing benchmarks in bringing together two desirable features: (1) structural \textit{interestingness}, due to its abstract, causal and compositional latent organization, which demands experimentation, structured inference and strategic action sequencing; and (2) structural \textit{accessibility}, conferred by its explicitly defined generative process, which furnishes an interpretable prior and supports construction of a Bayes-optimal reference policy, alongside many other analytical maneuvers.
-With the hope that Alchemy will be useful to the larger community, we are releasing, open-source, both the full 3D and symbolic versions of the Alchemy environment, along with a suite of benchmark policies, analysis tools, and episode logs (\url{https://github.com/deepmind/dm_alchemy}).
+Alchemy is novel among existing benchmarks in bringing together two desirable features: (1) structural \textit{interestingness}, due to its abstract, causal, and compositional latent organization, which demands experimentation, structured inference and strategic action sequencing; and (2) structural \textit{accessibility}, conferred by its explicitly defined generative process, which furnishes an interpretable prior and supports construction of a Bayes-optimal reference policy, alongside many other analytical maneuvers.
+With the hope that Alchemy will be useful to the larger community, we are releasing, open-source, both the full 3D and symbolic versions of the Alchemy environment, along with a suite of benchmark policies, analysis tools, and episode logs (\url{https://github.com/deepmind/dm\_alchemy}).

-As a first application and validation of Alchemy, we tested two strong deep RL agents.
-In both cases, despite mastering the basic mechanical aspects of the task, neither agent showed any appreciable signs of meta-learning.
-A series of analyses, which were made possible by the task's accessible structure, clearly demonstrated a frank absence of structure learning and latent-state inference.
-Whereas a Bayes-optimal reference agent pursued strategic experiments and leveraged the resulting observations to maximize its score, deep RL resulted in a shallow, heuristic strategy, uninformed by the structure of the task distribution.
+As a first application and validation of Alchemy, we tested two strong deep RL agents which are considered highly performant \cite{espeholt2018impala, parisotto2019stabilizing, song2019v}.
+In both cases, despite mastering the basic mechanical aspects of the task, neither agent showed any appreciable signs of meta-learning (i.e. structure learning or latent-state inference), which we ascertained through a series of analyses made possible by the task's accessible structure and comparison with reference agents.
 Leveraging a symbolic version of Alchemy, we were able to establish that this failure of meta-learning is not due purely to the visual complexity of the task or to the number of actions required to achieve task goals.
 Finally, a series of augmentation studies showed that deep RL agents can in fact perform well if the latent structure of the task is rendered fully observable, especially if auxiliary tasks are introduced to support representation learning.
 These insights may, we hope, be useful in developing deep RL agents that are capable of solving Alchemy without access to privileged information.
+Due to the depth of analysis, this work was limited in only thoroughly characterizing the behavior of one deep RL agent (VMPO).
+Future work is needed to apply the same level of careful analysis across a broader range of deep RL agents, although we're hopeful that with the release of this environment and analysis tools, other researchers will find it relatively easy to train and analyze their own agents.